DFC302/ContentInjector/README.md

 * Raw or Base64 – Choose to insert the file as plain text or Base64-encoded for payload testing.
 * Last Directory Memory – Remembers the last directory used for quick file access.
 * Supports Requests and Responses – Works in both HTTP requests and responses.
+* Enable highlighting and replacement of MIME types from a standardized list of common MIME types.

 ## Installation
 1. Open Burp Suite and go to Extender → Extensions.